JosephCottam/AbstractRendering/java/README.md

 If there is no ARApp.jar, the demo app has not been built.

 The simplest application is titled "SimpleApp."
-It is executed with "java -cp ARapp.jar ar.SimpleApp".
+It is executed with "java -cp ARApp.jar ar.SimpleApp".
 This will produce a simple scatterplot visualization.
 The source code (found in app/ar/SimpleApp.jar) provides documented example of how to use Abstract Rendering through the provided swing panel or to produce images directly.